Dustin Jeffrey: Playing career

 On November 17, 2013, Jeffrey was put on waivers by the Penguins and claimed by the Dallas Stars.
 On June 17, 2014, the Texas Stars won the Calder Cup for the first time in franchise history.
 Jeffrey wasn't given a qualifying offer before the Restricted Free Agent deadline, from the Stars, making him an unrestricted free agent.

 On July 2, 2014, Jeffrey signed a one-year free agent contract with the Vancouver Canucks.
 He was traded to the New York Islanders in exchange for Cory Conacher on March 2, 2015.

 On July 1, 2015, Jeffrey continued his journeyman career in signing a one-year, two-way contract as a free agent with the Arizona Coyotes.
 In the 2015–16 season, Jeffrey maintained his offensive prowess in the AHL with affiliate, the Springfield Falcons.
 He was recalled by the Coyotes on two occasions appearing in 7 games for a goal and assist.
 After scoring 46 points in just 45 games, Jeffrey was dealt by the Coyotes alongside Dan O'Donoghue and James Melindy in a return to the Pittsburgh Penguins organization in exchange for Matia Marcantuoni on February 29, 2016.
 He was directly assigned to continue the season with Wilkes-Barre/Scranton.

 On June 3, 2016, Jeffrey left North America and agreed to a two-year contract with Lausanne HC of the National League (NL).
 On December 20, 2017, Jeffrey agreed to an early two-year contract extension with Lausanne through the 2019–20 season.
 On November 21, 2019, it was announced that this would be Jeffrey's final season with Lausanne as the team didn't wish to extend his contract.
 A few days later, on December 4, 2019, Jeffrey agreed to a two-year deal with SC Bern for the 2020/21 and 2021/22 season.

 Following the conclusion of his contract with Bern, Jeffrey moved to Germany as a free agent by agreeing to a one-year contract with Grizzlys Wolfsburg of the DEL on July 18, 2022.

+Coaching career

+On November 17, 2023, Jeffrey was announced as Assistant Coach of the Sarnia Sting.